holochain/holochain/docs/specs/src/hwp_4_formal.md

 Data in a Holochain application is created by agents changing their local state.
 This state is stored as an append-only hash chain.
 Only state changes originated by that agent (or state changes that they are party to in a multi-agent action) are stored to their chain.
 Source Chains are NOT a representation of global state or changes that others are originating, but only a sequential history of local state changes authored by one agent.

-The structure of a Source Chain is that of a hash chain which uses headers to connect a series of entries.
-Each record in the chain is a two-element tuple, containing the action (header) and the entry (if applicable for the action type).
+The structure of a Source Chain is that of a hash chain which uses headers (called "actions" in Holochain terms) to connect a series of entries.
+Each record in the chain is a two-element tuple, containing the action and the entry (if applicable for the action type).

 Since the action contains the prior action hash and current entry hash (if applicable), each record is a tamper-proof atomic data element.
 Additionally, in practice a record is always transmitted along with a signature on the action's hash, signed by the private complement of the public key in the action.
 This means that anyone can hash the entry content to make sure it hasn't been tampered with, and they can hash the action data and compare the accompanying signature on that hash to ensure it matches the author's public key.
 The action's chain sequence and monotonic timestamp properties provide further immutable reinforcement of logical chain ordering.